-Cameron-Cole Chosen to Assess Sustainable Tourism in Pacific Island Nations
+Cameron-Cole Completes Assessment of Sustainable Tourism in Pacific Island Nations

-Cameron-Cole is proud to announce it has been selected by the Secretariat of the Pacific Regional Environment Programme (SPREP) to conduct a regional assessment of sustainable tourism throughout the Pacific region.
-The tourism industry is a significant sector for Pacific island nations and territories and a vital part of their economies.
+Cameron-Cole has completed an evaluation of Sustainable Tourism in the Pacific Island nations for the Secretariat of the Pacific Regional Environment Programme (SPREP).
+The tourism industry is a significant sector for Pacific Island nations and territories and a vital part of their economies.
 However, SPREP has recognized that if not carefully managed, tourism can have negative impacts on the culture, environment, and eventually the economy of these countries and territories.

-Rob Watson, a global leader in the green building movement and a market transformation expert, is joined on this project by Cameron-Cole’s specialists in water and waste management, environmental management, marine biology, tropical ecology, stormwater management for port and marine facilities, environmental monitoring, and climate change management.
+Rob Watson is a global leader in the green building movement and a market transformation expert who has spent three decades conceiving and implementing market transformation policies.
+Project team members also included Cameron-Cole’s staff specialists with expertise in water and waste management, environmental management, marine biology, tropical ecology, stormwater management for port and marine facilities, environmental monitoring, and climate change management.

 SPREP is an intergovernmental organization charged with promoting cooperation among Pacific Island countries and territories to protect and improve their environment and ensure sustainable development.